Soil Health Toolkit - FIC

 Identify Carbon Management Emissions Tool Components

-COMET is comprised of several components: COMET-Energy, COMET-Planner, and COMET-Farm.
-COMET offers many training resources, such as those that can help one decide which COMET component to use.
+COMET is a tool for measuring and managing carbon sequestered in the soil.
+COMET is comprised of several components: COMET-Planner, COMET-Farm, and COMET-Energy.
+If you are considering utilizing the COMET tool, you may want to consult the COMET training resources, which include guidance on deciding which COMET component to use.
 The COMET components continue to be updated regularly.

 COMET-Planner

-COMET-Planner is a quick and easy assessment that provides estimates of the GHG mitigation impacts of implementing conservation practices.
+COMET-Planner provides a quick estimate of the GHG mitigation impacts of implementing conservation practices.
 It is intended to be used for planning purposes.
-It is based on a larger-scale area, estimating impacts over Major Land Resource Areas (MLRAs).
+It is based on a larger-scale area, estimating impacts over Major Land Resource Areas.
 A positive value generated by COMET-Planner represents an increase in carbon sequestered or decrease in GHG emissions.
 A negative value generated would represent either a decrease in sequestered carbon or an increase in GHG emissions.
 Watch the COMET-Planner Demonstration for an overview of how to use this tool.

 The output of the COMET-Planner calculator will be in tons of CO2 sequestered or released.
 To make sense of this number, the EPA’s Greenhouse Gas Equivalencies Calculator can be used to translate tons of CO2 into more concrete terms, such as the annual CO2 emissions of cars, households, and power plants.
-This component can be useful in communicating when developing a conservation plan or evaluating targets.
+This component can be a useful communication tool when developing a conservation plan or evaluating targets.

 COMET-Farm